VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

     - However, if the TAF does not indicate any expected changes that would warrant a different configuration, default to using the 34 Configs (presumably a reference to a specific set of runway configurations).

 ### 3.3 Standard Runway Configuration
-At Prince Mohammed bin Abdulaziz International Airport, standard runway configurations for normal operations are established and ranked in order of preference.
+At King Fahd International Airport, standard runway configurations for normal operations are established and ranked in order of preference.

 The configurations, listed from most preferred to least preferred, are as follows: